L. Patrick Gray: Gray and the New York Times

 In 2009, Bob Phelps, a former editor of The New York Times, and Robert M. Smith, a former reporter for the Times, claimed that they had received information from Gray that would have allowed the Times to break the Watergate story before The Washington Post, but they failed to act upon it.

 In August 1972, Gray and Smith had lunch.
 According to Smith, during this lunch Gray mentioned details of Donald Segretti and John Mitchell's involvement in the Watergate burglaries.
-Smith quotes Gray:

-"[Gray] told me about a guy who burned his palm, and about Donald Segretti (by name).

-And when he intimated over the entrée that the wrongdoing went further, I leaned back against the wall on my inside banquette and looked at him in frank astonishment.